 - Hi-pot tester

 - Variable power supply

-Next, remove the two screws at the top of the motor, leaving the ground screw attached to the metal cover, and set the cover aside.
+- Remove the two screws at the top of the motor, leaving the ground screw attached to the metal cover.
+Set the cover aside.
 This will give you access to the inside of the motor and its carbon brushes.

 Changing the Brushes

-Repeat this procedure on the brush on the other side of the motor.
+- Repeat this procedure for the brush on the other side of the motor.

-Finally, to seat the carbons properly, run the motor at 50% of the rated voltage for 30 minutes.
+- Finally, to seat the carbon properly, run the motor at 50% of the rated voltage for 30 minutes.
 This can be done with a variable voltage supply or to connect two motors in electrical series.